Otxarkoaga station

-Otxarkoaga is a station on line 3 of the Bilbao metro.
-The station is also served by Euskotren Trena commuter and regional rail services.
+Otxarkoaga is a station on Line 3 of the Bilbao Metro and Euskotren Trena commuter and regional rail services.
 The station is located in the neighborhood of Otxarkoaga, part of the Otxarkoaga-Txurdinaga district of Bilbao.
 It opened on 8 April 2017.

 Station layout

 Txurdinaga follows the same cavern-like station layout shared by most underground stations of the system, designed by Norman Foster, with the main hall located directly above the tracks.